Temporary Resident Visa

 Short Term Study (6 months or less)

-The Consulate General processes applications for Temporary Resident Visas, Travel Documents, and Work Permits.
+The Consulate General processes applications for Temporary Resident Visas, Travel Documents, Study Permits and Work Permits.

 No. Immigration applications must be processed in Beijing.

 The answer depends on your intentions.
 If you plan to be in Canada only for a short period of time to conduct business or visit, you should apply for a visitor visa.
-If you plan to study or work, you should apply for a student permit or an work permit.
-If you would like to settle permanently in Canada, you must submit an immigration application in Beijing.
+If you plan to study or work, you should apply for a study permit or a work permit.
+If you would like to settle permanently in Canada, you must submit an immigration application following the instruction on CIC website. .

 The following text does not contain instructions for all the boxes on the forms.
 Most questions are clear; instructions are provided only when necessary.
 Note the following: